gongqian/w3com/README.md

 - Stay updated: read [Forum announcements](https://community.redwoodjs.com/c/announcements/5), follow us on [Twitter](https://twitter.com/redwoodjs), and subscribe to the [newsletter](https://redwoodjs.com/newsletter)
 - [Learn how to contribute](https://redwoodjs.com/docs/contributing)

+Stop the container(s) using the following command: docker-compose down
+Delete all containers using the following command: docker rm -f $(docker ps -a -q)
+Delete all volumes using the following command: docker volume rm $(docker volume ls -q)
+Restart the containers using the following command: docker-compose up -d